spadgos/sublime-jsdocs/README.md

   - Double slash comments (`// like this`) are extended when `enter` is pressed
   - Class definitions detected and treated slightly differently (no return values pre-filled)
 - **v1.1.0**, *3 October 2011*
-  - JSDocs parses the line following the comment to automatically prefill some documentation for you.
+  - DocBlockr parses the line following the comment to automatically prefill some documentation for you.
   - Settings available via menu
 - **v1.0.0**, *28 September 2011*
   - Initial release